-In order for something to be considered a threat it must be more than a mere statement of intention.
+A threat must be something more than a mere statement of intention.
 According to Massachusetts courts, a threat must represent “both intention and ability in circumstances which would justify apprehension on the part of the recipient of the threat.”

-In order to be convicted of a threat charge in MA, the context and circumstances must be examined in determining whether something is considered a threat or not.
+The context and circumstances must be examined in determining whether something is considered a threat or not.
 Massachusetts courts have ruled that a threat must represent “both intention and ability in circumstances which would justify apprehension on the part of the recipient of the threat.”
-Courts have ruled that a threat is not limited to words spoken.
-Pictures drawn by a defendant have met the definition of a threat.
-A person was even convicted of making threats based on his demeanor and tone of voice.

 There can be a conviction for a threat charge even where there was no explicit statement of intention to harm as long as circumstances support the victim’s fearful or apprehensive reaction.